What should I do if something is stuck in my eye (foreign body)

 • An injury that results in bleeding into the white of the eye (subconjunctival hemorrhage).

-If you notice any of these symptoms or experience sudden changes in your vision and find it difficult for you to perform your daily activities, please schedule an eye exam with our eye doctor in Bellflower.
+If you notice any of these symptoms or experience sudden changes in your vision and find it difficult for you to perform your daily activities, please contact your eye doctor.

 How do I remove a particle in my eye?